 Online programs used in the classroom and at home

-Used during K–8 "Owl Hour" (intervention/remediation block) for practicing Math and ELA skills, the program provides immediate feedback with question-specific explanations for every incorrect answer.
+Used during K–8 "Owl Hour" (intervention/remediation block) for practicing Math and ELA skills, the program provides targeted practice to a student at his or her instructional level.
 This structure makes it easy for each child to practice the material he or she needs to fill gaps in learning, keep up with the class, and even advance in topic areas of interest.

 An extensive collection of leveled reading resources.
 With more than 2,000 books at 29 levels of reading difficulty to choose from, to easily put developmentally appropriate content into each student's hands.
 This program also includes corresponding resources to enhance instruction and strengthen students' reading skills, such as guided lesson plans, worksheets, assessments, and much more.